d630/bpx/README.md

 bpx is, though, still a hacky business, no doubt.
-But it remembers the real bahviour of zsh: preexec functions are executed after the command line (aka. command list) has been read and is about to be executed; they are **not** beeing executed before each command execution of the list.
-Actually, the second and third parameters of its functions don't even obtain the whole expansion;
-alias expansion in command and process substitution, for example, is not performed.
+But it remembers the real bahviour of zsh: preexec functions are executed after the command line (aka. command list or parse tree) has been read and is about to be executed; they are **not** beeing executed before each command execution of the list.
+Actually, the second and third parameters of its functions don't even obtain the whole expansion; alias expansion in command and process substitution, for example, is not performed.
 That is: one command line, one preexec hook!

 bpx works best in bash 4.4 (*PS0*) and has been tested with the emacs line editing mode in an interactive instance that was not running in an Emacs shell